- OPEN MONDAY-SATURDAY

 For this event we decided to try something new!
 Our goal for this event was to engage youth – adult audiences in art marking to build community on the Marquette campus.
 To engage our past community partners, we invited all to participate.
 Partners had the choice of four levels of collaboration:

 Our partners in the MU Office of Engagement and Inclusion, Learn Deep, Milwaukee Riverkeeper, and Urban Ecology Center helped spread the word about the event.
 MU Burke Scholarship Program helped spread the word about the event and participated.
-MU On Your Marq, MU College of Education, MU Student Government, MU Late Night, and UWM ArtsECO helpArtsECOad the word about the event, participated, and collaboratively planned the event.
+MU On Your Marq, MU College of Education, MU Student Government, MU Late Night[BROKEN LINK], and UWM ArtsECO helpArtsECOad the word about the event, participated, and collaboratively planned the event.
 Musekgo Way Musekgo and Sixteenth Street Community Center helped spread the word about the event and hosted a congruent event on West Forest Home Avenue with additional partners: Safe & Sound, Wisconsin Bike Fed and Southside Organizing Center.

 Pay the Devil played two hour-long sets, the first inside the museum, and the second outside so sidewalk chalkers couchalkers the music while they created!